Wootric/WootricSDK-iOS/README.md

 ```objective-c
 [WootricSDK setFirstSurveyAfter:<NUMBER_OF_DAYS>];
 ```
-If not set, defaults to 31 days.
+If not set, defaults to value from admin panel.
 Used to check if end user was created/last seen earlier than <NUMBER_OF_DAYS> ago and therefore if survey is required.

 ```objective-c
 [WootricSDK setEndUserProperties:<NSDICTIONARY>];